A Summary of Our First Five Road Trips

 Port St. Lucie RV Resort, FL, 9/17-21/2013

-Here is a slide show of the Port St Lucie RV Resort, which was just 6 miles from Jensen Beach, Florida.
+Here are a few pictures of the Port St Lucie RV Resort, which was just 6 miles from Jensen Beach, Florida.

 If you know us, you know we love the beach!
 So we spent the days at Jensen Beach and one day, toured the Elliot Museum in Stuart, also close to the Resort.
 Here are a few pictures of the beach:

 We love museums but this was one Bill couldn’t wait to see as it boasts housing over 50 of Elliott’s vintage automobiles.
 Sadly, the majority are housed behind glass, in a stacked three story tier system that allows one car at a time to be placed in a rotating viewing site.
 There were a number of other cars and many fascinating exhibits based upon inventor Sterling Elliott’s passions.
-Here are some of our pictures of the museum, followed by information about it.
+Here are a few pictures of the museum:

-Stuart, Florida, and the surrounding region have long been enriched by seasonal residents.
+From the “Tribute to Genius & Generosity: Sterling and Harmon Elliott, Stuart, Florida, and the surrounding region have long been enriched by seasonal residents.
 Harmon Elliott, son of prolific inventor Sterling Elliott, was among those who have made a mark on this area.
 To celebrate his father’s work and bring an educational and cultural resource to the region, Harmon provided the principal funds for the original Elliott Museum.
-In this tribute to his inventive spirit, visitors can learn about how Sterling Elliott was a problem-solving inventor, risk taker, politician, publisher, and social activist.
+In this tribute to his inventive spirit, visitors can learn about how Sterling Elliott was a problem-solving inventor, risk taker, politician, publisher, and social activist.”

 Stuart Main Street